 An Army Reserve wife of 20+ years, Katherine has supported military families since 2010 as a member of the Department of Defense’s Yellow Ribbon Reintegration Program (YRRP) Cadre of Speakers.
 She travels regularly across the country to speak at YRRP events for military members (and their loved ones) within the three stages of deployment (pre-deployment, during deployment and post-deployment).

 In addition to her love for genealogy and public speaking, she is a mixed-media artist and served for 10 years as a board member for the Ann Arbor Women Artists (President, 2009-2013; Vice-President & Chair of Juried Exhibits Committee, 2007-2009; Treasurer, 2003-2007).
-You can see some of her work in a Facebook photo album and on her Flickr page.
+You can see some of her work in a Facebook photo album, on her Instagram account, and on her Flickr page.